 California Law related to Nonprescription Syringe Sale

 Evaluation of the Disease Prevention Demonstration Project established by Senate Bill (SB) 1159 (Vasconcellos, Chapter 608, Statutes of 2004) demonstrated that increasing access to sterile syringes in pharmacies can significantly reduce rates of injection equipment sharing in California.
-Counties that allowed NPSS under the project observed lower injection-related risks among injection drug users and lower levels of unsafe discard of used hypodermic needles or syringes.
+Counties that allowed nonprescription syringe sale under the project observed lower injection-related risks among injection drug users and lower levels of unsafe discard of used syringes.
 Additionally, evaluators found no increase in the rate of accidental needle‑stick injuries to law enforcement officers and no increase in rates of drug use or drug‑related crime.

-- Are no longer required to register pharmacists to provide NPSS;
+- Are not required to check customer identification in order to provide NPSS;

 For more information on syringe access law, including information on syringe disposal, download California Legal Code Related to Access to Sterile Syringes (PDF)